flashboss/cities-generator/README.md

 ${AUTHURL} is the keycloak address url like https://auth-ct.vige.it:8443 It will allow to download a keycloak instance where the server can be connected.
 After you can connect to keycloak through the url https://auth-ct.vige.it:8443

+Here a sample:
+COUNTRY=it REPLACER_CLIENT_ADDRESS=cities-generator-service.vige.it:8743 HOST_NAME=auth-ct.vige.it AUTHURL=https://auth-ct.vige.it:8443 docker-compose up

 Add the following DNS in your /etc/hosts file:
 ```